 When it is plentiful and good quality, sleep feels incredibly pleasant and has a vast array of positive impacts on our daily life.
 We feel more energized, our focus is better and our mood tends to be far more stable and controllable.

 On the other hand, when it is not good quality, sleep can feel stressful.
-Some people have trouble shutting off their brain and drifting off, while others have trouble staying asleep.
+Some people have trouble shutting off their brains and drifting off, while others have trouble staying asleep.

 Some wake up in the middle of the night and cannot go back to sleep and others still simply do not get enough quantity of sleep every, or most, nights.